Accounting for Receivables

 JT had to settle another large liability in April which resulted in it not being able to pay the remaining invoice amount (i.e. $100,000) by 30 May.
 On 1 June, JT CFO convinced SS finance team to accept a note receivable due within 60 days carrying interest rate of 5% per annum for the remaining outstanding balance.
 JT paid the interest and principal of the note receivable at its maturity.

 The sale of software and related services is recorded through the following journal entry:

 |Account receivable (JT)||200,000|

 Payment by JT on 15 May is journalized as follows:

-Following journal entry is made to account for receipt of note receivable principal amount and interest income:
+The following journal entry is made to account for the receipt of note receivable principal and interest:

 by Irfanullah Jan, ACCA and last modified on